marcusnerdicus/REDAGraphDocs/Tutorials/Getting-Started.md

 # Getting Started

 > This document covers logging in to REDAGraph for the first time.
-It's assumed you have recieved your user id and initial password before attempting to login.
-If you have not received your application credentials, please contact your company representative.
+Before you start, have your user id and initial password ready.
+If you have not received your application credentials via email, please contact your company or association representative.

 ## Contents